TAHJones/qc-metrics-analyser/README.md

 9. In the **Automatic Deploys** section click **Enable Automatic Deploys** to ensure your heroku app is automatically updated everytime your github repository is updated.

-10. Click on the "Open App" at the top of the page.
+10. Click on the "Open App" button at the top of the page.
 The [Heroku website]( https://qc-metrics-analyser.herokuapp.com/) is now successfully deployed.

 ## Credits